-For special engagements like new Twitch subs, you can adjust the messages for all the types of subs:
+For special engagements like new Twitch subs, you can adjust the messages for all the sub types:

 «Tier 3 sub» and

 You can make your alerts more interesting and relevant to your community by using your own Twitch emotes in your chat alert messages.

 For Moobot to use your emotes, you or your viewers can gift a sub to Moobot, or if you're a Twitch Partner, you can get a free (lifetime!) sub for your Twitch bot by following this Twitch help article.

 Having a public sub goal can increase your sub engagement greatly, whether it is to hit a milestone, to unlock more emote slots, or something else.

 Your alert messages can display your up-to-date Twitch sub count and score, making it much easier for you and your community to see your goals, without you having to update the current amounts manually.

 Follow these steps to add your Twitch sub count and/or score to your Twitch chat alerts: